khalid999devs/Numerical_Project_Team_Smashers/README.md

 Integral = (3h/8) * [f(x0) + 3*f(x1) + 3*f(x2) + 2*f(x3) + 3\*f(x4) + ... + f(xn)]

-Where coefficients follow the pattern: 1, 3, 3, 2, 3, 3, 2, ..., 3, 3, 1
+h=(b-a)/n

+**Algorithm Steps:**

+1. Divide interval [a,b] into n sub-intervals, where n must be a multiple of 3
+2. Calculate step size h=(b-a)/n
+3. Calculate function values at all points xi= a + i\*h
+4. Add f(a) + f(b)
+5. Add 3 times the sum of function values where i is not a multiple of 3
+6. Add 2 times the sum of function values where i is a multiple of 3(not limiting values of i)
+7. Multiply total by 3h/8

 **Advantages:**

+- Good accuracy
-- Good accuracy for smooth functions and can handle curves with higher variation
+- Can handle curves with higher variation
-- Useful alternative when number of intervals is multiple of 3
+- Useful when number of intervals is multiple of 3

 **Disadvantages:**

-- Requires specific number of intervals (multiple of 3) limiting flexibility
+- Requires specific number of intervals(multiple of 3)
-- More complex than trapezoidal rule with slightly higher computational cost
+- Complex than trapezoidal rule

 ## Simpson's 3/8 Rule Code